adamonthecode/Username-Generator/README.md

 # Username-Generator
 Simple Python generator using a file which contains numerous random stings.
 With this, it will choose two random words in combination with random numbers it will then generate a random username.

-# The benefits of this username generator
+# The benefits of this Username Generator
 - Username will be unique
 - Easy to run
 - Fast setup